Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives, such as soft vs hard delete, or how recursive deletion should be used.
-The description lacks context about prerequisites or conditions.
+No guidance is provided on when to use this tool versus alternatives like soft vs hard delete, or when to use recursive deletion.
+The description lacks context for decision-making.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.